Aliases for DOCK3 Gene

 GeneCards Summary for DOCK3 Gene

 DOCK3 (Dedicator Of Cytokinesis 3) is a Protein Coding gene.
-Diseases associated with DOCK3 include wiskott-aldrich syndrome and attention deficit-hyperactivity disorder.
+Diseases associated with DOCK3 include urethra adenocarcinoma and urethra cancer.
 Among its related pathways are Phospholipase-C Pathway and Hemostasis.
-GO annotations related to this gene include SH3 domain binding and guanyl-nucleotide exchange factor activity.
+GO annotations related to this gene include binding and guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is DOCK5.

 UniProtKB/Swiss-Prot for DOCK3 Gene

 Potential guanine nucleotide exchange factor (GEF).
 GEF proteins activate some small GTPases by exchanging bound GDP for free GTP.
 Its interaction with presenilin proteins as well as its ability to stimulate Tau/MAPT phosphorylation suggest that it may be involved in Alzheimer disease.
 Ectopic expression in nerve cells decreases the secretion of beta-amyloid APBA1 protein and lowers the rate of cell-substratum adhesion, suggesting that it may affect the function of some small GTPase involved in the regulation of actin cytoskeleton or cell adhesion receptors (By similarity).